browserengineering/book/book/visual-effects.md

 We can now wrap the drawing commands painted by an element with `Opacity` to add transparency to the whole element.
-I'm going to do this by adding a new `paint_effects` method to layout objects, which be passed a list of drawing commands to wrap:
+I'm going to do this by adding a new `paint_effects` method to layout objects, which should be passed a list of drawing commands to wrap:

 ``` {.python}
 class BlockLayout: